-The sash window, an iconic piece of British architecture and design.
-Their elegant styling and large panes look great, allowing oodles of natural light.
+The box sash window is an iconic piece of British architecture and design.
+Their elegant styling and large panes look great, allowing more of natural light.
 Even by today’s standards, well-maintained but centuries-old examples are easily operated.
 Made from great quality timber (pre-1950), many survive today.
-Learning about each era’s unique characteristics is invaluable if you are planning to overhaul or repair historic sash windows.
+Learning about each era’s unique characteristics is invaluable if you plan to overhaul or repair historic sash windows.

 Their exact history of sash windows remains unclear.
 A defining piece of Britain’s physical and cultural landscape, it’s well worth delving into sash windows history to understand how they developed over time.

 Some say the Dutch.
 Some think, a French invention.
 Perhaps it’s derived from the simpler horizontal Yorkshire Sash.
-Truth is, no one knows.
+The truth is, no one knows.
 No patent was taken on the pulley and weight system that defines the modern version.
-Tracking its evolution is fascinating though.
+Tracking its evolution is fascinating, though.
 Modern designs incorporate elements we can track through history.
 Made prohibitive by taxes for centuries, evolving after The Great Fire of 1966, and the preserve of Royalty for centuries, they became ubiquitous on British streets.

 In 16th Century Britain, glazing remained the preserve of the establishment.
-Glass was imported, and expensive.
+Glass was imported and expensive.
 High-status buildings like castles, churches and palaces were glazed.
-The majority of dwellings would use oiled cloth, paper or thin sheets of bone, which were nailed in place.
+Most dwellings would use oiled cloth, paper or thin sheets of bone, which were nailed in place.
 The technology to produce larger glazing panes hadn’t been invented.
 Glazed windows consisted of many smaller panes (quarrels), held together by lead strips with iron reinforcements.